MonicaZhou125/Meng.github.io/_pages/about.md

 News
 ======
 [02/2025] Moved to Cambridge, UK and joined Cavendish Laboratory for Computational Radiotherapy /Cambridge as a visiting PhD student!
 [12/2024] Glad to be supported by Overseas Research Attachment Programme (CUHK Eng, 12 awardees per year)!
 [07/2024] 1 paper on Semi/Weakly-Supervised learning was accepted by BIBM2024
-[06/2023] 1 paper on weakly supervised learning was accepted by MICCAI 2023 [06/2023] 1 paper on source-free unsupervised domain adapation was accepted by Computers in Biology and Medicine (IF=7.7)!
+[06/2023] 1 paper on weakly supervised learning was accepted by MICCAI 2023
+[06/2023] 1 paper on source-free unsupervised domain adapation was accepted by Computers in Biology and Medicine (IF=7.7)!
-[08/2021] Glad to be CUHK Vice-Chancellor's PhD Fellowship Awardee [03/2019] Outstanding Graduate at Unversity of Chinese Academy of Sciences
+[08/2021] Glad to be CUHK Vice-Chancellor's PhD Fellowship Awardee
+[03/2019] Outstanding Graduate at Unversity of Chinese Academy of Sciences
+[01/2019] 1 paper on De‐noising of photoacoustic sensing and imaging was accepted by Journal of biophotonics!
+[10/2018] 1 paper on Noise Reduction Method for Photoacoustic Imaging In Vivo was accepted by IEEE Photonics Journal!
+[03/2018] 1 paper on Wavelet de-noising method for photoacoustic tomography was accepted by EMBC 2018!

 Getting started